Methodist Church of Great Britain: Central halls

 Some large inner-city Methodist buildings, called 'central halls', are designated as circuits in themselves.
 About a hundred such halls were built in Britain between 1886 and 1945, many in a Renaissance or Baroque style.
-They were designated as multi-purpose venues; in their heyday they presented low-cost concerts and shows to entertain the working classes on Saturdays—encouraging them to abstain from alcohol—as well as hosting church congregations on Sundays.
+They were designated as multi-purpose venues; in their heyday they presented low-cost concerts and shows to entertain the working classes on Saturdays—encouraging them to avoid drinking establishments and thereby abstain from alcohol—as well as hosting church congregations on Sundays.
 However, many were bombed during the Second World War, and others declined as people moved out of the city centres; As of 2012 only sixteen remain in use as Methodist churches.
 Others, such as the landmark Birmingham Central Hall, and Liverpool's Grand Central Hall, have been sold and adapted as retail or nightclub venues.
 One of the remaining halls is Methodist Central Hall in Westminster (close to Parliament Square and Westminster Abbey), established in 1912 to serve as a church with additional use "for conferences on religious, educational, scientific, philanthropic and social questions".

 Districts

-The Connexion is divided into thirty districts (as at 2025) covering the whole of Great Britain, the Isle of Man, and the Channel Islands.
+The Connexion is divided into 23 districts (as at 2025) covering the whole of Great Britain, the Isle of Man, and the Channel Islands.
 The district is a drawing together of a variable number of circuits in a geographic locality.
-Wales is covered by two districts: a Welsh-language synod and an English-language synod.
 Methodism has never been prevalent in Scotland, and there are only around 40 local churches gathered into one Scotland District.

 The governing body of a district is the twice-yearly synod.
-Each district is presided over by a chair, except the large London District which has three chairs.
+Each district is presided over by a chair.
 A chair was, at first, a superintendent of a circuit within the district, but now ministers are appointed exclusively to the separated role.
 The prime function of the chair is pastoral—the care of ministers and lay workers, and their families, within the district; the appointment of ministers to circuits; candidates for the ministry and the oversight of probationer (trainee) ministers.
 The district chair is also the person to whom other denominations relate ecumenically at regional or national level.